Handbook of Basal Ganglia Structure and Function, Volume 24

 Key Features

-- Synthesizes widely dispersed information on the behavioral neurobiology of the basal ganglia, including advances in the understanding of anatomy, cellular/molecular and cellular/physiological mechanisms, and behavioral and clinical aspects of function and dysfunction
+- Synthesizes widely dispersed information on the behavioral neurobiology of the basal ganglia, including advances in the understanding of anatomy, cell-molecular and cell-physiological mechanisms, and behavioral/clinical aspects of function and dysfunction

-- Written by international authors who are preeminent researchers in the field
+- Features a truly international cast of the preeminent researchers in the field

-- Explores, in full, the clinically relevant impact of the basal ganglia on various psychiatric and neurological diseases
+- Fully explores the clinically relevant impact of the basal ganglia on various psychiatric and neurological diseases

 Readership

-Neuroscience researchers in need of an overview of recent advances regarding the basal ganglia, neuroscience clinicians seeking information on the pathophysiology and associated diseases, and neuroscience graduate students looking for basic information on structure and function
+Libraries of institutions with Neuroscience programs; Neuroscience research specialists looking for an overview of recent advances; Neuroscience clinicians interested in the pathophysiology and associated diseases; Neuroscience graduate students looking for basic information on structure and function.

 Details